How to Make Marshmallow Fluff

 Tips for Cleaning The Sauce Pan

 As we often say, it’s all fun and games until someone has to clean up!
-When the sugar, water, and corn syrup are boiled together the pan can be difficult to clean.
+The pan can be difficult to clean when the sugar, water, and corn syrup are boiled together.
 Instead of spending 30 minutes scrubbing the baked-on sugar, add some more water to the pan and bring it to a boil.

-The remaining mixture will melt and then you can pour it down the sink and clean the pan with soap.
-It’s much easier than scrubbing essentially hard candy out of the saucepan.
+The remaining mixture will melt, and then you can pour it down the sink and clean the pan with soap.
+It’s much easier than scrubbing hard candy out of the saucepan.

 Marshmallow fluff on a wooden spoon in a metal mixing bowl.